vincent-thomas/lio/book/src/introduction.md

 # Liten

 `liten` is a asynchronous runtime library that runs futures.
-A Future is a concept in the rust language to non-blocking functionality.
+The library provides asynchronous api's for common functionality, such like io (files, networking), channels, time.